About Pilates Pro Chair Max

-While we didn’t test it ourselves to provide firsthand feedback, the Pilates Pro Chair comes from a company with years in business, who stands behind it with a six-month warranty, and the retailers it’s sold through support it with at least 30-day refund policies.
+The Pilates Pro Chair comes from a company with years in business, who stands behind it with a six-month warranty, and the retailers it’s sold through support it with at least 30-day refund policies.
 In addition, it seems to currently be the lowest priced Pilates chair on the market, if cost is one of your most important factors.

 However, at about 40 pounds, keep in mind that it might not be inexpensive to ship back if you decide to request a refund.